daniel-slaugh/home/src/content/recipes/parmesan-egg-in-the-hole.md

 heroImage: '/parmesan-egg-in-the-hole.png'
 ---

-1. In a wide bowl you can dip the flat side of the bread slices in, mix together all the butter mixture ingredients:
+1. In a bowl that's wide enough to dip the flat side of the bread slices in, mix together all the butter mixture ingredients:

 - [[melted butter]]
 - [[olive oil]]